RatScanner/RatScanner/README.md

 After you downloaded the Zip-Archive (you only need `RatScanner.zip`) extract it anywhere on your PC and run `RatScanner.exe`.

+Once it has launched, go into the settings menu (bottom right corner) and check that your resolution is set properly (default is FullHD).

 **Important:** If the tool does not seem to start, make sure you have the [.Net Core Runtime][net-core-download] installed.

 <br/>